trinsic-community/katacoda-scenarios/trinsic-intro/step3.md

 Once the template is created you will see the full template returned, which will include context and schema uri.

-Notice the template ID: it was created inside the ecosystem we crated in the last step: `urn:template:<ecosystem ID>:trinsic-cli-master`.
+Notice the template ID: it was created inside the ecosystem we created in the last step: `urn:template:<ecosystem ID>:trinsic-cli-master`.
 We reference this id when we issue credentials, which we will do in the next step!